Description

 Provide regular reporting to the Team Lead as agreed and adjust workplans and partnership agreements as required to meet programme objectives and targets

-In coordination with the MEL Manager, ensure robust MEL and quality assurance systems to track progress, inform strategy adaptations, document promising practices and innovations, and ensure technical soundness and compliance with donor and Mercy Corps standards.
+In coordination with the MEL Manager, ensure robust MEL and quality assurance systems to track progress, inform strategy adaptations, document promising practices and innovations, and ensure technical soundness, compliance with donor and Mercy Corps standards.

 RISKMANAGEMENT

-Ensure, in collaboration with the Team Leader and partner, that robust risk management systems are in place across all components of the programme.
+Ensure, in collaboration with the Team Leader and our Component 3 partner that robust risk management systems are in place across all components of the programme.

 Contribute to preparedness and response to major disruptive events that could affect programme delivery.